culebron/erde/examples/7_isochrones/README.md

     erde isochrone one-source.csv local 15 5 one-isochrone.gpkg

 Run the command, then add the new `one-isochrone.gpkg` file as a layer to QGIS.
 Or, after the .gpkg file has been created, open [`example.qgz`](./example1.qgz) with QGIS.

-The map should look like this:
+The result file should contain exactly one polygon, a 15-minute walking isochrone for one point.
+On a map, it should look like this:

 ![Isochrone map](./map1.jpg)